-A Criminal Background Check (CBC) must be completed prior to enrollment at TTUHSC SCHOOL OF NURSING in compliance with TTUHSC OP 10.20.
+A Criminal Background Check (CBC) must be completed prior to enrollment at

+TTUHSC School of Nursing in compliance with TTUHSC OP 10.20.
 Each student is responsible for the cost of his/her CBC and any additional fees.

-Undergraduate students will complete the Criminal Background Check process through the Texas Board of Nursing, Instructions on the process for complying with this requirement will be sent to all new incoming students in the orientation information.
+Second Degree BSN students will complete the Criminal Background Check process through the Texas Board of Nursing.
+Instructions on the process for complying with this requirement will be sent to all new incoming students in the orientation information.
 This is in accordance with SON OP 30.312.
+No student will be allowed to matriculate into their respective program without a cleared criminal background check or Declaratory Order with no stipulations.